-The Saint Lauretia map is NOT for use as a game: it provides teachers and students with a 3D platform to explore the world of slave trade-era Caribbean plantations.
+The Saint Lauretia map is NOT for use as a game: it provides teachers and students with an unpopulated 3D platform to explore the world of slave trade-era Caribbean plantations.

 Set on the fictional Caribbean island of St Lauretia, the Minecraft world provides a conflation of Jamaican and other Caribbean island plantations, with three different variations for students to explore.
 These have been researched and themed appropriately, and provide a unique perspective on the physical layout of the plantations, with representations of master’s houses, slave dwellings, crop fields, working areas, docks and the galleys that transported the slaves.
 There is also a smaller map with just a galley at sea, the slave trader Leviathan.

 Minecraft can only impersonate conditions on these plantations, and could never hope to present the real hardship and degradation that the mainly African slaves had to endure in their transportation to, and working life on, these plantations.
 But we hope we have achieved a representation that, along with the accompanying primary and secondary sources, provides students with a visual model of what these plantations would have looked like.
 It is intended to complement work done in the classroom.